Study Needs Assessment

 - the services of a British Sign Language (BSL) interpreter

-- additional photocopying costs
+- additional photocopying or printing costs

 - one-to-one tuition for dyslexia

-- a learning mentor.
+- a specialist mentor

 Once the award has been made, they will write to you outlining what funding has been awarded and what to do to acquire any equipment and arrange other support.

-If you have any difficulties at any stage of the process, we are happy to assist you so please get in touch.
+If you have any difficulties at any stage of the process, we are happy to assist you, so please get in touch.

 You assessment fee is paid from your DSA and we will invoice your funding body directly for this.
 We charge an inclusive fee which covers the assessment, the report, and any updates or changes to your needs for the duration of your course.